 Read our autopom! review for more information.

 Concord Auto Protect is newer than many other used car warranty companies.
 We like this provider because of its higher reimbursement limits for benefit services such as rental car coverage.
-We named Concord the best for luxury cars because the provider offers warranty coverage for exotic car brands, including Bentley and Maserati.
-Most auto warranty providers will not cover these vehicles.
+We named Concord the Best for Luxury Cars because the provider offers warranty coverage for exotic car brands, including Bentley and Maserati, that most auto warranty providers will not cover.

 |Concord Warranty Pros||Concord Warranty Cons|